-Rich Hiegel returned to Our Lady of Good Counsel in 2017 as head coach of the boys and girls cross country teams.
+Rich Hiegel has been head coach of the Our Lady of Good Counsel boys and girls cross country teams since 2017.
 His wide and varied background includes leadership training and coaching an Olympic gold medalist.

 |There are no events to display|